DamiJJJ/OmniTool/readme.md

 - **Containerization (Docker):** Packaging the application for easier deployment and scalability.
 - **Chat Module:** Implementing real-time chat functionality between users.
 - **Testing:** Writing comprehensive unit and integration tests for all modules.
-- **Deployment:** Deploying the application to a free hosting platform.
 - **SEO Optimization:** Optimizing the application for better search engine visibility.
 - **Internationalization (i18n):** Full implementation of translations for the entire application.